mkumble/LogMonitorService/README.md

 ## Implementation
 1. logsRouter: Accepts the HTTP GET requests for the logs API Endpoints and directs to the logsValidator.
 2. logsValidator: Validates the fileName and numEntries in the input request and directs to the logsController
-3. logsController Ingress: Invokes the fileOperations module for the request.
+3. logsController Ingress: Invokes the logService module for the request.
+4. logsService: Looks up either the local logs and/or remote logs based on the serverUrls.
+Uses the fileOperations utility for I/O.
+    Converts the response to a Response model with fields (fileName, logs, error, serverUrl and httpStatus)
-4. fileOperations: Reads the stream of log data asynchronously from the local server for the given criteria and returns to logsController.
+4. fileOperations: Reads the stream of log data asynchronously from the local server for the given criteria and returns to logsService.
+5. logsService: Sends the resolved Promises to logsController.
-5. logsController Egress: Return the data as text/html in the HTTP Response.
+5. logsController Egress: Return the data as json in the HTTP Response.

 ## Installation
 Follow these steps to install the service: